 How to Invest in The Amazon of China

 It’s always a good laugh hearing the D&I charlatans talk about “Asians,” as if that’s an appropriate way to group nearly 60% of the world’s population.
 There are actually five distinct regions in Asia containing 48 different countries.
-One in four people on this planet is Southeast Asian, hailing from places like India, Pakistan, and Bangladesh.
+One in four people on this planet is from Southern Asia, hailing from places like India, Pakistan, and Bangladesh.
 Just over one in five people on this planet is Eastern Asian, with the vast majority of those people living in China.

 If you’re invested in a company that only does business in the United States, your total addressable market (TAM) is 4.2% of the world’s population.
 If you’re invested in a company that does business in China, your TAM is just over 18% of the world’s population.
 All things being equal, you’d expect that the Amazon of China will eventually be four times the size of the Amazon of the United States.
 Of course, that example assumes neither company sells internationally.
 (Amazon has about 29% international sales, a number that’s been falling for ten years straight.)
 The point is, the Amazon of China has a whole lot of potential.